fhildeb/lukso-node-guide/3-system-setup/06-firewall-config.md

 #### Internet Protocol Versioning

-The Internet Protocol is responsible for identifying and locating devices on networks and routing traffic across the internet.
+The Internet Protocol is responsible for identifying and locating network devices and routing traffic across the internet.

-If you enabled both, IPv6 and IPv4 during the installation of your node, the command will print out that a rule was added for `v6` connections.
+If you enabled both IPv6 and IPv4 during the installation of your node, the command would print out that a rule was added for `v6` connections.

 The `v6` suffix in the UFW rules indicates that the rule is applied to IPv6 network traffic.
-The Internet Protocol version 6 is the most recent version of the Internet Protocol.

-Basic port rules without any suffix, mean that they apply to IPv4 network traffic, the previous version 4.
+Internet Protocol version 6 is the most recent version of the Internet Protocol.
+Basic port rules, without any suffix, apply to IPv4 network traffic, the previous version 4.

 Both are widely used.
-The primary differences between IPv4 and IPv6 are in their address space, addressing mechanisms, and additional features.
+The primary differences between IPv4 and IPv6 are their address space, addressing mechanisms, and additional features.
 The expanded address space in IPv6 helps accommodate the growing number of devices connected to the internet.
 IPv6 also introduces several enhancements over IPv4, such as built-in support for Internet Protocol Security, providing secure, encrypted communication between devices.

 ### 3.6.3 Firewall Checkup